rschlaikjer/Ernest/README.md

 **This code / schematics are currently undergoing frequent revision!**
 **NO guarantees that it is a working system as of yet.**

-A while ago I put together the Arnest, which was a nice simple alternative to other smart thermostat systems that was compatible with the old wiring in my apartment.
+A while ago I put together the [Arnest](https://github.com/rschlaikjer/ArNest) , which was a nice simple alternative to other smart thermostat systems that was compatible with the old wiring in my apartment.
 It worked, but I couldn't keep track of the temperature at more than one point in the apartment.
 I was also interested to see what other atmospheric